 Usually seen with a glass or bottle in his hand Floyd definitely loved alcohol which probably was his downfall.

 Floyd became famous in the 1980s and many modern British chefs such as Jamie Oliver credit Floyd as their inspiration

 Classic cookery TV

-Mary passed away this week after losing her battle with Leukaemia.
-She was 72 years of age.
+Mary passed away this week after losing her battle with Leukemia.
+She was aged 72.

 - Farrah Fawcett-Farrah's Story-British Television

 Farrah Fawcett was that of so beautiful woman that us girls longed to look like, all those years ago.
 Mainly known in the UK for her role as one of Charlie's Angels, she was once seen never forgotten.
 With...

 © 2009 Ethel Smith